dotsilva/txconfig/README.md

 # txconfig

-lua and bash config for neovim in termux using kickstart.nvim
+thats my script to easily set an environment for using my neovim config in termux it has support for lua, bash, zig and some other nice to haves for other languages/filetypes as well you can review (my config)[https://github.com/dotsilva/kickstart.nvim]

 ## install

-to install you can just copy paste (review the script before installing it, take in mind it calls to another script to get nerd fonts!)
+to install you can just copy paste

 ```
 pkg update &&